 - OpManager: It offers an alarm and notification feature to stay updated with the packet information, connected devices list, and network performance regardless of location.

 - iPerf3: It helps to tune different parameters related to the buffer protocols such as TCP, SCTP, and UDP with IPv4 and IPv6).

 - EMCO Ping Monitor: lt calculates the connection stability based on latency and jitter metrics and provides data about the outage list, uptime percentage, latency deviation, and average latency.

 - Site24x7: It uses over 60 performance metrics and can detect all the devices within a specified IP range, making it easy to collect data about packet loss.

-All these are paid tools, so if you have a budget, you must use them; otherwise, you can practice the above-mentioned tips and reduce packet loss.
+All these are paid tools, so you must use them if you have a budget; otherwise, you can practice the tips mentioned above and reduce packet loss.